-This is the 1st post in a series of Celebrity Breastfeeding posts, made possible by the generous support of Leading Lady.
+This is post is made possible by the generous support of Leading Lady.

 The online world was abuzz yesterday with the release of Time Magazine’s newest cover, featuring the portrait of a young, slender mother breastfeeding her 3-year old.
 The image garnered some intense attention and it is no surprise why: Many Americans are uncomfortable with the idea of breastfeeding – especially breastfeeding that goes beyond the first year of life.
 It’s a Booby Trap that often keeps nursing past infancy “closeted.”